petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ## Standby pool size
 The number of container groups in a standby pool is determined by setting the `maxReadyCapacity` parameter.
 When a container group is consumed from the pool, the standby pool automatically begins to refill ensuring that your standby pool maintains the set maximum ready capacity.

-The only available refill policy for standby pools on Azure Container instances is `Always`.
+Currently, the only available refill policy for standby pools on Azure Container instances is `Always`.

 | Setting | Description |